core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * A forward-proxy consumes a request when identified by the request URI.

+* Generalized authorization checks as acceptability checks.

-* Added authorization check before decrypting a request.
+* Added acceptability check before decrypting a request.

 * Fixes in the examples of message exchange.